19hours/sg-statutes/Acts/Legal Profession Act.md

 [35/2001]

-(10) Where any complaint or information touching upon the conduct of any advocate and solicitor is referred back to the Chairman of the Inquiry Panel under subsection (8)(b), the Chairman or Deputy Chairman of the Inquiry Panel shall, within 3 weeks, constitute an Inquiry Committee consisting of —
+(10) Where any complaint or information touching upon the conduct of an advocate and solicitor is referred back to the Chairman of the Inquiry Panel under subsection (8)(b), the Chairman or Deputy Chairman of the Inquiry Panel shall, within 3 weeks, constitute an Inquiry Committee consisting of —

 (a) a chairman, being a member of the Inquiry Panel who is an advocate and solicitor of not less than 12 years’ standing;